 - The second main way I reduce waste is by doing my own fridge check every few days.
 I take just 2-3 minutes to see what needs to be used up in my fridge before it goes bad.
 And, right then, I make a plan for how to use it up.
 By doing a fridge check regularly, I keep a pulse on my food and nothing really surprisingly ends up as a pile of green goop in the bottom of my fridge.

-Now that our group #FridgeCheck Challenge is over (and don’t forget to join the group here, so you can take part next time!), I asked everyone to share what their own favorite tips were for cutting down on food waste.
+Last year, after our group #FridgeCheck Challenge ended, I asked everyone to share what their own favorite tips were for cutting down on food waste.